-Rimmel is one of my favourite drugstore nail polish brands, and I particularly love their Kate Moss range so I assumed that their new Super Gel range would be equally impressive – wrong.
+Rimmel is one of my favourite drugstore nail polish brands, and I particularly love their Kate Moss range, so I assumed that their new Super Gel range would be equally impressive – wrong.
+Kate Moss’ range with Rimmel is one of the brand’s most popular ranges, so I figured the Kate version of this nail polish would be impressive, but it’s completely the opposite of impressive.

-The Rimmel Super Gel Nail Polish and Top Coat system is described by Rimmel as being a patented two step gel colour system for salon-style nails…
+The Rimmel Super Gel Nail Polish and Top Coat system is described by Rimmel as being a patented two step gel colour system for salon-style nails giving you gel-effect nails without you needing to cure your nails…

 I opted for the shade 052 Blue Babe as pastel blue polishes are my favourite, and I thought it would be perfect for Spring and Summer.
 What first surprised me about the Super Gel collection is that the top coat and nail polish colours are £5.99 each, so you have to pay £12 for the two step system and that’s for just one shade.
 Plus you’d theoretically only be able to buy the Super Gel colours to use with the system and £5.99 is pretty pricey in my opinion when the majority of Rimmel polishes are around the £4 mark.